 Providing support by keeping it casual

-Your donations through the Board of Commissioners Casual Day program continue to support worthy causes throughout the county and the region.
-For the months of June and July, Casual Day will benefit the National Kidney Foundation and the Epilepsy Foundation of Michigan.
+Your donations through the Board of Commissioners Casual Day Program continue to support worthy causes throughout the county and the region.
+This program began in 1994 and has continued to support local non-profit agencies that in some way touch members of the Macomb County community.
+For the months of February and March the Casual Day program will be supporting Meals on Wheels and the WAVE Project.

 Greetings from Chief Randazzo!

 Greetings and Happy New Year from Chief Randazzo!
 Macomb County Animal Control (MCAC) is excited to announce that it has partnered with PetHub to help pet owners leverage technology on behalf of their pets.
 MCAC is proud to be the first (and currently only) shelter in the state of Michigan to offer digital license tags.
 These tags utilize both sides of the license.
 On one side is the MCAC shelter identity, logo and phone number.
 On the other is a unique license number, and a Quick Response (QR) code, as well as PetHub’s toll-free number and website.
 A QR code acts like a bar code.